mydoum/configV2/README.md

 * Disable the “Are you sure you want to open this application?” dialog
 * Show hidden files in Finder
 * Show path on title bar
+* Disable the sound effects on boot
+* Set highlight color to green
+* Use dark menu bar and dock
+* Use graphite mode
+* Enable firewall
+* Disable guest account login
+* Disable auto-correct
+* Keep folders on top when sorting by name
+* Automatically open a new Finder window when a volume is mounted
+* Use list view in all Finder windows by default
+* Disable the warning before emptying the Trash

 ## OSX programs installation